Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/bevel.md

 background: #333;
 }[/cc]
 ```
+Play with the colors to match your site, and you’ll be set!

 With <a href="../../../products/store/gmagon_css_maker/" target="_blank" rel="nofollow me noopener noreferrer" >Gmagon CSS Maker</a> installed, it won’t be a problem to compose bevel style in CSS even you know little about CSS knowledge.
 ![](img/bevel.png)